certbot/certbot/docs/using.rst

 when no command is specified.
 The ``run`` subcommand can also be used to specify a combination_ of distinct authenticator and installer plugins.

+Under the hood, plugins use one of several ACME protocol challenges_ to prove you control a domain.
+The options are http-01_ (which uses port 80), tls-sni-01_ (port 443) and dns-01_ (requiring configuration of a DNS server on port 53, though that's often not the same machine as your webserver).
+A few plugins support more than one challenge type, in which case you can choose one with ``--preferred-challenges``.

 =========== ==== ==== =============================================================== =============================
 Plugin      Auth Inst Notes                                                           Challenge types (and port)
 =========== ==== ==== =============================================================== =============================